Vadena

 Vadena ([ˈvaːdena]; Pfatten [ˈpfatn̩]) is a comune (municipality) in South Tyrol in northern Italy, located about 10 km southwest of the city of Bolzano.
-It is one of only five mainly Italian speaking municipalities in South Tyrol.
+It is one of only six mainly Italian speaking municipalities in South Tyrol.

 Geography

 As of November 30, 2010, it had a population of 1,005 and an area of 13.5 km2.

 Vadena borders the following municipalities: Auer, Bolzano, Bronzolo, Eppan, Kaltern, Laives and Tramin.

 Frazioni

 The municipality of Vadena contains the frazione (subdivision) Piccolongo (Piglon) and is home to the medieval castle of Laimburg.